deepjavalibrary/djl/example/README.md

 ## Overview

-Joule API is designed to be extremely easy to get started and simple to use deep learning framework for Java developers.
-Joule does not required user to be ML/DL experts to get started and can start from their existing Java expertise as an on-ramp to learn and use ML/DL.
-They can use their favorite IDE to build/train/deploy their models and integrate these models with their Java applications.
+The Joule API is designed to be an extremely easy to use deep learning framework for Java developers.
+Joule does not require you to be a Machine Learning/Deep Learning expert to get started.
+You can use your existing Java expertise as an on-ramp to learn and use ML/DL.
+You can use your favorite IDE to build/train/deploy your models and integrate these models with your Java applications.

-Joule API is deep learning framework agnostic, developer does not have to make a choice between framework while they started their project.
-They can switch to different framework at any time they want.
-Joule also provides automatic CPU/GPU chosen based on the hardware configuration to ensure the best performance.
+Joule API is deep learning framework agnostic, so you don't have to make a choice between frameworks when starting your project.
+You can switch to a different framework at any time you want.
+Joule also provides automatic CPU/GPU choice based on the hardware configuration to ensure the best performance.

-Joule API provide native Java development experience, just another regular java library.
+Joule API provides native Java development experience.
+It functions similarly to any other Java library.
-Joule's ergonomic API interface is designed to guide developer with best practice to accomplish deep learning task.
+Joule's ergonomic API interface is designed to guide you with best practices to accomplish your deep learning task.

 The following is an example of how to write inference code: